CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 1. Wait for the deployment of the Change Tracking feature to complete.
 This may take up to 5 minutes so proceed to the next steps.

 ### Task 3: Enable Monitoring using Insights

+In this task, you will configure Azure Monitor Insights to collect performance and dependency data for the onboarded machine.

 1. Navigate to the **SEA-SVR2** Azure Arc machine and under **Settings (1)**, select **Extensions (2)**.